ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-project-launch.md

     - (V2 only) Price-per-mint specified in WEI (e.g., 350000000000000000, or 0.35 ETH)
 2. Navigate to your Engine Core Contract on Etherscan and connect your wallet.
 You can find this link in your `DEPLOYMENTS.md` log. [https://goerli.etherscan.io/address/0xd2363Acbf8CdF01A5FdfcB8f0295e0a5dF94518D#code](https://goerli.etherscan.io/address/0xd2363Acbf8CdF01A5FdfcB8f0295e0a5dF94518D#code))
 3. Click the "Write contract" tab and use the `addProject` method to create a new project shell, specifying the information collected in step 1.
-4. Connect to the Art Blocks website with the artist wallet used in in Step 3.
+4. Connect to the Art Blocks website with the artist wallet used in Step 3.
 Your artist should be able to begin entering project details.

     Testnet URL: `https://artist-staging.artblocks.io/engine/[flex OR fullyonchain]/projects/[coreContractAddress]/[projectID]`
     example: https://artist-staging.artblocks.io/engine/flex/projects/0x28b82AA5bb6d00363ae0FBC5ecaD689Ae49BC82B/0